The Norwegian Association of Local and Regional Authorities (KS)

 Contribute to alternative organisation models and working methods which promote quality, efficiency and citizen participation.

 - Consultations with the government

-- Promote local democracy and framework conditions
+- Promotion of local democracy and framework conditions

-- Structural local and regional government reform
+- Local and regional government structural reform

 - Regional development

 - Training and development programmes for local elected councillors and administrative staff, both nationally and abroad

 - Local government service provision (health, care, education, etc.) and collective wage negotiations with trade unions